Washing Your Washer: How to Clean a Front Load Washing Machine

-If you ask people what they love less about their front load washing machine, most of them will probably say that it’s the funky smell and the mildew that can infest clothes, towels, bedding, and the machine.
+If you ask people what they love less about their front load washing machine, most of them will probably say that it’s the funky smell and the mildew that can infest How to Wash Bed Sheets and Pillows and the machine.
 Yuck!
 Because of the water stuck in the nooks and parts of the front load washing machine, the type of laundry detergent used, or even how much time you leave the clothes in, mildew can accumulate on your machine!
 However, know that there’s an easy fix for this washing machine problem!
 So, fret not!
 We got your back.
 Today we’ll explore what causes this mold and mildew in washing machines, how to get rid of it, and how to prevent it.

 What causes the mold & mildew?

 The number one cause of mold and mildew in washing machines (especially front load washing machines) is laundry detergent!
-You may be either using too much (which is common when using liquid laundry detergents), the wrong type (non HE when you hace an HE machine), or detergent that is filled with waxes, fillers, and questionable chemicals.
+You may be either using too much (which is common when using liquid laundry detergents), Can I Use Regular Soap in a HE Washer, or detergent that is filled with waxes, fillers, and questionable chemicals.
 Remember that too much of anything is never a good idea!
 Using too much detergent or the wrong detergent causes too many suds when washing clothes and leaves residue, minerals, and dirt build up on your machine that never get rinsed away.
 Plus, most manufacturers use animal fat as cheap filler which is...gross.
 Front load washers are more problematic because they have a tighter door seal, and use about 1/3 less water than your standard top load machine.
 So throw in detergent that has fillers with waxes and animal fat and...yep!
 You have a recipe for mold and mildew.

 How do I get rid of the funky, mildew smell?